 what's your philosophy as a full-spectrum pregnancy companion?

-i believe that all pregnant people should have the ability to make their own fully informed choices about all aspects of their pregnancy (and birth, if they choose to give birth). i believe pregnancy & birth are transformational / difficult / magical / spiritual times, no matter what the outcome. i believe birth, like many other things, has been co-opted by a capitalist system and that pregnant people who choose to carry to term have been sneakily denied the right to give birth in a way that honors the experience, and have been denied the right to give birth to their self as a new person & parent. i believe, for most of us, our culture & community is not set up to help us be our best selves during pregnancy & birth, and to parent to the best of our abilities. it’s really, really, really hard to be a pregnant person. if you want to learn even more about my birth, abortion, or miscarriage doula practice, take a look at those links!
+i believe that all pregnant people have the ability to make their own informed choices about all aspects of their pregnancy (and birth, if they choose to give birth). i believe pregnancy & birth are transformational / difficult / magical / spiritual times, no matter what the outcome. i believe birth, like many other things, has been co-opted by a capitalist system and that pregnant people who choose to carry to term have been sneakily denied the right to give birth in a way that honors the experience, and have been denied the right to give birth to their self as a new person & parent. i believe, for most of us, our culture & community is not set up to help us be our best selves during pregnancy & birth, and to parent to the best of our abilities. it’s really, really, really hard to be a pregnant person. if you want to learn even more about my birth, abortion, or miscarriage doula practice, take a look at those links!

 what's your perspective on 'health & wellness'?

-i believe that health & wellness is a complicated subject and that good health or wellness can mean a lot of different things to different people. i am wary of the ways that 'health' has become an object that is marketed and sold to individuals. i also think it's important to recognize that A) we live in a culture that values 'able-bodies' and B) some people will never experience 'good health' in the way it is commonly understood. this passage from Anne Finger's book Past Due resonates with me:
+i believe that health & wellness is a complicated subject and that good health or wellness can mean a lot of different things to different people. i am wary of the ways that 'health' has become an object that is marketed and sold to individuals. i also think it's important to recognize that A) we live in a culture that values 'able-bodies' and B) some people will never experience 'good health' in the way it is commonly understood. i love this quote from Anne Finger's book Past Due:

 is this your business? are you an activist? how do you make sense of this f*cked up capitalist world?